ABeaujet/CalypsoInspector/README.md

 ## Currently available data :

+- Environment
 - Holder information
+- Holder profiles
 - Latest check-ins (date, time, route, stop, direction, contract)
-- Holder profiles
+- Contract list
 - File Mappings : some files (like contracts) may have several different layouts depending on other fields.

 ## TODO :
+- Support for more CalypsoRecordField.Type

-- Contract list
+- Android port
+- Android support for external readers

 ## How to use: